 Your career in healthcare challenges you to have difficult conversations with the patients and families you serve.
 Because of this, physicians and nurses use the defenses necessary to manage their emotions during each interaction they have.

-When you consider that there are over thirty defenses you can use to manage your feelings and hundreds of words to express the feelings and emotions you have, this can be a challenging process — almost an art form.
+Considering that there are over thirty defenses you can use to manage your feelings and hundreds of words to express your feelings and emotions, this can be a challenging process — almost an art form.
 Because while you’re feeling these feelings, you need to maintain composure, professionalism, and tact while having some of the saddest conversations patients and families will hear.
 “I’m sorry; she’s not going to make it through the night.”
-“We have the results of your tests, why don’t we sit down and discuss them.”
+“We have the results of your tests; why don’t we sit down and discuss them.”
 “Your son has been in an accident; we’ll bring you in to see him in a moment, but first, I need to explain his injuries…”

 When I worked with an Emergency Department team preparing for a code, I never witnessed anything other than intense professionalism, compassion, and collaboration.
 Some nurses later described their mental preparation as “putting on my game face” to help them work as quickly as possible to save each patient’s life in their care.

-When I think of what the term “game face” really means, my thinking is that this consists of the top defenses used to help our teams cope with the challenges faced daily.
+When I think of what the term “game face” really means, I think that this consists of the top defenses used to help our teams cope with daily challenges.